We use cookies on this site to enhance your experience.

 Prerequisite: SK805

-All current students are expected to be enrolled in SK893 or SK899 during this term.
+All current students are expected to be enrolled in SK893 - Comprehensive Examination, or SK899 - PhD DIssertation, during this term.

-All current students are expected to be enrolled in SK893 or SK899 during this term.
+Year 2 Students and above are expected to be enrolled in SK893 - Comprehensive Examination, or SK899 - PhD DIssertation, during this term.

 Please see the Academic Calendar for possible PhD electives.
 PhD electives are courses at the 700 level or higher.
 The elective course may be done as a Directed Studies/Independent Study course (under General Use Forms), SK751 Advanced Directed Readings, with a faculty member in Social Work or in a related discipline under certain conditions.